 Nick Hallack, President & CEO

 Nick Hallack joined MediSend International as President and CEO in 2004.
 Since that time, MediSend has grown from a small humanitarian organization with a single mission of shipping surplus medical supplies to developing countries into a global organization impacting community health worldwide.
-Under Hallack’s direction, MediSend’s mission has been restructured to include education, professional training, product development, technical support, management technologies in biomedical equipment installation, repair and maintenance, as well as the distribution of life-saving medical supplies and biomedical equipment for long-term partnerships and emergency relief programs.
-Hallack has conceived and developed a premier international school in biomedical technologies, the MediSend Global Education Center, offering professional education and training in skills essential to improving healthcare conditions in the developing world and more recently in the US, through the General Richard B Myers Veterans Biomedical Technology Program.
-Under Hallack’s supervision, MediSend’s Mobile Biomedical Equipment Test and Repair Kit™ was designed as one of the largest and most comprehensive of its kind.
+Under Hallack’s direction, MediSend’s mission included education, professional training, product development, technical support, management technologies in biomedical equipment installation, repair and maintenance, and the distribution of life-saving medical supplies and biomedical equipment for long-term partnerships and emergency relief programs.
+Hallack has conceived and developed a premier international school in biomedical technologies, the MediSend Global Education Center, offering professional education and training in skills essential to improving healthcare conditions in the developing world and more recently in the US, through the General Richard B. Myers Veterans Biomedical Technology Program.
+Under Hallack’s supervision, MediSend’s Mobile Biomedical Equipment Test and Repair Kit™ is one of the largest and most comprehensive of its kind.
 The Kit has been distributed to hospitals and clinics in 21 countries throughout the developing world.

 Hallack and his IT team conceptualized and implemented a suite of integrated web-based applications, including a decision-support system, an inventory and supply chain management solution, a customer portal, a donor asset management and reporting system, and enterprise reporting system.
 In recognition of these innovative designs and for the use of technology, MediSend was the recipient of the prestigious CIO 100 three years in a row.
 Hallack came to MediSend from a successful background of international business development, finance and marketing in the European fragrance and luxury industry.
 He lived and worked in New York and Paris for 16 years prior to joining MediSend and is fluent in French, German and Italian.
 A graduate of the University of Texas, Hallack holds an MBA from the University of Dallas.